Last Updated: August 10, 2020

 What productive, preventative actions can I take?

 - If a “shelter in place” or “stay at home” policy has been issued in your area, take it seriously.
-Our illness signal suggests that in regions where social distancing measures are put into place early, levels of all febrile illnesses (flu, COVID-19 etc.) decrease rapidly.
+Our illness signal suggests that in regions where social distancing measures were put into place early, levels of all febrile illnesses (flu, COVID-19 etc.) decreased rapidly.
+Each state has begun loosening restrictions in one way or another, but we advise you to still practice caution.
 When you choose to stay home, you’re protecting the elderly and immunocompromised, unburdening healthcare workers at the frontlines and buying our scientists more time to develop a cure.

 - Wash your hands, wash your hands, wash your hands.
 Use warm water and soap and scrub for at least 20-seconds.
 That’s the amount of time it takes to sing “Happy Birthday” twice.
 Tired of singing Happy Birthday?
 Fortunately, the Twitter community has compiled a list of more 20-second songs you can whistle, sing or hum here.